EncryptDB-Research/cryptdb-attacks/README.md

 (Open the Docker Quickstart Terminal if OS X or Windows)

+## How to run the program

+#### AutoRun:

+sudo ./run.sh

+This runs the docker container then opens the command line inside the docker container After exiting the comand line the script stops the docker container then removes it

+#### Manual Run

 ##### 4. Run docker container based built image

     sudo docker run -d --name **name-of-container** -p **port-in**:**port-out** -p **port-in**:**port-out** -e MYSQL_ROOT_PASSWORD='letmein' **name-of-image**:**version**